swimmingly/swimmingly.github.io/_pages/other/overview.md

 navnext: individualism
 ---

-### captured
+### captive

-We need freedom to live, but we are captured.
-A universal mistake about government holds the world in thrall, most obviously here in America.
-This essay opens the cage.
+We need freedom to live.
+But a universal mistake about government holds us captive.
+This essay shows how to escape.
+It explains how to reverse the conditions in which we made the mistake in the first place.

-It is written for those who seek truth, freedom, and peace in order to live full lives, ie, individualists.
-It is not for those who believe individualism means merely being different from others or living in isolation, or that it must be tempered by duty, sacrifice, and submission to group demands.

-This essay is intended to provide words for those who recognize what it describes, not to convince those who do not.

 ### mistake

 Here is the mistake: "A state is centralized."

-It is a mistake as old as civilization.
+This mistaken assumption is as old as civilization.
 Everyone has made it, from Ancients to Moderns, kings to anarchists.
 Some want to build it up, others, to tear it down.
 But they all agree: a state _is_ a centralized state and can be nothing else.

 Actually, a state is a state.
 Centralization is just one possible organizing principle.
 A state could also be _distributed_: seated at the individual level, with no central bodies or delegation of power.

-This essay describes the distributed state and its elements: thought, feeling, action.
+This essay describes the distributed state and its elements of thought, feeling, and action.
 We will begin with politics, identifying its natural basis.
 We will examine the fatal problems of centralized states.
 Then we will derive the solution of distribution and a strategy to apply it in a volatile world.

 ### politics